retep998/winapi-rs/CONTRIBUTING.md

 #Guidelines

 * Never get definitions from MinGW headers or MSDN.
 Always stick to the Windows SDK headers, in particular the latest Windows 10 SDK.
+* Definitions which depend on whether `UNICODE` is defined should not be included.
+It is the user's responsibility to explicitly choose between `W` and `A` functions (and they should always choose `W`).

 ##Line length